NaXzyu/Dialogos/docs/Overview.md

 5. **Training**: The agents are honed through the disciplines of reinforcement learning algorithms provided by ML-Agents, like the Proximal Policy Optimization (PPO), with the gradual unveiling of curriculum learning to escalate the complexity of tasks.
 6. **Integration**: The trained LLM is woven into the fabric of the ML-Agents API, granting it the power to perform actions and receive observations within the Unity cosmos.

-In this narrative, the design and training of the LLM are not mere tasks but a journey—a passage through the realms of artificial intelligence, where each step is a verse in the grand story of language learning models.

 ---

 ## Envisioning Dialogos LLM: The Quintessence of Design